view page in German Vocalist Waltraud Rennebaum Ensemble SHOSHAN Maalot, the new repertoire

 Psalm 48, 10-11 648 KB

-The exquisite selection of the most beautiful Messianic praise songs from Israel presents the Ensemble Shoshan and Waltraud Rennebaum at their best.
-The singer's authentic interpretation of the partly well-known repertoire from Israel, for example "Ke ayal", "Ruach Adonai alai", "Kadosh", "Javo Eleinu", "Barchi nafshi", "Ha Shabat higia" as well as some new songs, among them compositions of her own, which are first released on this record, got a lot of fans in the meantime.
+The exquisite selection of the most beautiful praise songs and traditionals from Israel presents the Ensemble Shoshan and Waltraud Rennebaum at their best.
+The singer's authentic interpretation of the partly well-known repertoire from Israel, for example "Ke ayal", "Ruach Adonai alai", "Kadosh", "Yavo Eleinu", "Barchi nafshi", "Ha Shabat higia" as well as some new songs, among them compositions of her own, which are first released on this record, got a lot of fans in the meantime.
+A musical delight is the piano solo "Hava Nagila Fantasie", variations about the most famous Jewish folk song, played with virtuosity in a classical style flavored with a dash of Jazz.

 Waltraud Rennebaum’s interpretations are fascinating by her amazingly versatile, naturally beautiful voice, which changes from exotic-warm to light and mellow colours.
 She performs the songs very sensitively, for long stretches softly and with her typical tenderness.
 Sometimes she steps up to powerful intensity and great expression.
 Occasionally she is accompanied by a male vocalist.